Operation Pilgrim: German fears and ambitions

 The Cape Verde Islands were poorly protected and had been used as a provisional port for sheltering British survivors from ships sank in the Atlantic.
-Only two military ships were stationed on the islands, many of the islands’ artillery pieces dated from the Cuban War of 1898, air defences consisted of 25 obsolete Fiat biplanes and supplies were frequently moved by camel.
-Krauss made numerous recommendations related to reinforcement, but in February 1941 the OKM ordered the cancellation of all reinforcements because of the indefinite postponement of Spanish belligerency.
+Only two military ships were stationed on the islands, many of the islands’ artillery pieces dated from the Cuban War of 1898, air defences consisted of 25 obsolete Fiat biplane fighters and supplies were frequently moved by camel.
+Krauss made numerous recommendations related to reinforcement, but in February 1941 the Oberkommando der Marine (OKM) ordered the cancellation of all reinforcements because of the indefinite postponement of Spanish belligerency.
 After a few months, Germany reviewed its position regarding reinforcements and by 22 May, Hitler agreed to the delivery of four artillery batteries to Spain to reinforce the Islands’ defences.
 The four batteries of 12 guns were distributed between Gran Canaria and Tenerife.

 German reinforcements continued until the summer of 1942 but had not solved the problem of a lack of personnel and materiel in the island garrison.
 A matter of concern to the Germans was that in May and August 1942 Britain conducted two amphibious operations: Operation Ironclad to secure the naval base of Diego Suarez in Madagascar which was taken on 7 May by forces that had been trained to assault the Port of La Luz of Gran Canaria.
 Operation Jubilee against Dieppe, had also drawn the attention of the Spanish high command and alerted the Spanish and German authorities to the capabilities of the British in landing and taking the Canary Islands.
 By the end of September 1942, there were 34,000 troops on the islands, of which one third were of North African descent.